Smart Export Guarantee for businesses

 We'll pay you for every kilowatt hour (kWh) of eligible electricity you export to the grid on any of our tariffs.

 After receiving your meter reading, we'll send you a cheque, or a bank transfer if you have supplied us with your bank details, for that amount within 28 working days.
 We'll only make SEG Payments once in any three-month period.
+If you want to update your payment details, please fill out our online form.
+You will need your installation ID.

 British Gas tariffs for Smart Export Guarantee